ssddanbrown/rss/README.md

 - No user authentication or management system.
 - No customization, extension or plugin system.
 - No organisation upon feed-level tagging.

+Upon the above, it's quite likely you'll come across issues.
+This project was created to meet a personal need while learning some new technologies.
+Much of the logic is custom written instead of using battle-tested libraries.

 ## Screenshots